libAtoms/QUIPforLAMMPS/README.md

 ### Installing:

-Consult the `lib/quip/README` file for building the packages..
+Consult the `lib/quip/README` file for building the packages.

 In your `QUIPforLAMMPS` directory: